Public Family Tree

 As far as I have been able to determine through extensive research, everyone in North America with surnames of Vermette or Vermet (and several other variations) are related to Antoine Vermet dit Laforme.
 Antoine immigrated to what is now Quebec, Canada from Arras, France in about 1664.
 This family history documents the ancestry of over 13,000 individuals, including 1221 Vermette/Vermet families descended from Antoine, and almost certainly contains ancestors common to all Vermettes in the U.S. and Canada.

 In 1669, Antoine Vermet was a 33 year-old farmer living on Ille d'Orleans, Quebec when he married Marie Barbe Menard, a 16 year old girl from La Rochelle, France.
 Barbe had recently arrived from France and was one of a group of women recruited by the Catholic Jesuits to help the colony of New France grow and compete with the English colonies to the south.
 Antoine and Barbe's descendents flourished and participated in many of the significant historical events in the United States and Canada.

 There are two versions of the Vermette Family History on this website.
-The Private Family History section requires a password for access and contains our full family history with a complete family tree, photos, historical analyses, biographical notes, maps, memoirs, census records, documentation, and sources.
+The Private Family History section requires a special registration for access and contains our full family history with a complete family tree, photos, historical analyses, biographical notes, maps, memoirs, census records, documentation, and sources.
 The Public Family Tree section provides information about the same family tree, but contains very limited data on living individuals.
 The Public Family Tree is provided to help others who are researching their Vermette or Lalonde ancestry.

 See About the Vermette Family History for a more complete description of the information contained in both versions of the Vermette Family History.
 Information about obtaining full access to the private sections of this website can be found in the How to gain full acess to this website menu item.